Bayesian open games: General open games

 \begin{definition}[Coend lens] Let $X,S,Y,$ and $R$ be objects in a symmetric monoidal category $\C$.
 A \textit{coend lens} $l:(X,S)\rightarrow (Y,R)$ is an element of the set

 \end{definition}

 We think of the coend in the above definition as acting as a kind of existential quantifier over the type variable $A$, followed by a quotient (to be described) over the resulting structure.
-That is, a coend lens $l : (X,S)\rightarrow (Y,R)$ consists in an equivalence relation over triples comprised of a choice of type $A$, a morphism $v : X\rightarrow A\otimes Y$, and another morphism $u : A\otimes R\rightarrow S$.
+That is, a coend lens $l : (X,S)\rightarrow (Y,R)$ consists of an equivalence relation over triples comprised of a choice of type $A$, a morphism $v : X\rightarrow A\otimes Y$, and another morphism $u : A\otimes R\rightarrow S$.

-By lemma \ref{coeqCoend} we can characterise coend lenses $(X,S)\rightarrow (Y,R)$ as the elements of a particular coequaliser.
+By Lemma \ref{coeqCoend} we can characterise coend lenses $(X,S)\rightarrow (Y,R)$ as the elements of a particular coequaliser.
 Moreover, coequalisers in $\set$ are given by quotients.
-Unpacking the coequaliser explicitly, coend lenses $(X,S)\rightarrow (Y,R)$ are given by the set of triples of the form described above, quotiented by the equivalence relation generated by
+Unpacking the coequaliser explicitly, coend lenses $(X,S)\rightarrow (Y,R)$ are given by the set of triples of the form described above, quotiented by the equivalence relation generated by (i.e.~the smallest equivalence relation containing)

 for all $A,B:\C$ and $f :A\rightarrow B$.
 In diagrammatic form, the pair

 is related to the pair

 We refer to the types $A$ and $B$ as \textit{bound types} ($B$ is bound in the first diagram, $A$ in the second).
 In Section \ref{chap:bGames}, we will see that this bound type keeps track of \textit{correlations} between random variables in the Kleisli category of the distribution monad.